awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/use-sagemaker-edge-manager.md

 + <a name="sm-req-s3-bucket"></a>An Amazon S3 bucket created in the same AWS account and AWS Region as your Greengrass core device\.
 SageMaker Edge Manager requires an S3 bucket to create an edge device fleet, and to store sample data from running inference on your device\.
 For information about creating S3 buckets, see [Getting started with Amazon S3](https://docs.aws.amazon.com/AmazonS3/latest/userguide/GetStartedWithS3.html)\.
 + <a name="sm-req-edge-device-fleet"></a>A SageMaker edge device fleet that uses the same AWS IoT role alias as your Greengrass core device\.
 For more information, see [Create an edge device fleet](get-started-with-edge-manager-on-greengrass.md#create-edge-device-fleet-for-greengrass)\.
 + <a name="sm-req-edge-device"></a>Your Greengrass core device registered as an edge device in your SageMaker Edge device fleet\.
 The edge device name must match the AWS IoT thing name for your core device\.
 For more information, see [Register your Greengrass core device](get-started-with-edge-manager-on-greengrass.md#register-greengrass-core-device-in-sme)\.

+## Get started with SageMaker Edge Manager<a name="use-sm-edge-manager"></a>

+You can complete a tutorial to get started using SageMaker Edge Manager\.
+The tutorial shows you how to get started using SageMaker Edge Manager with AWS\-provided sample components on an existing core device\.
+These sample components use the SageMaker Edge Manager component as a dependency to deploy the Edge Manager agent, and perform inference using pre\-trained models that were compiled using SageMaker Neo\.
+For more information, see [Tutorial: Get started with SageMaker Edge Manager](get-started-with-edge-manager-on-greengrass.md)\.